Protective Orders in Monmouth County

 TEMPORARY RESTRAINING ORDERS

-After a temporary restraining order is issued, a hearing will be held within ten days by the Superior Court Judge in the Family Division to establish whether or not the temporary restraining order should become final.
-It is ideal you have legal representation at this time to ensure you receive the best possible outcome.
+After a temporary restraining order is issued, a hearing will be held within ten days by the Superior Court judge in the Family Division to establish whether or not the temporary restraining order should become final.
+Ideally, you have legal representation at this time to help you pursue the best possible outcome.

 FINAL RESTRAINING ORDER